-- The Superintendence of Cultural Heritage

-- Heritage Malta, particularly through its curatorial role of the Ethnographic Collection

-- The National Archives

-- The Cathedral Museum

-- The Manoel Theatre

-- St James Cavalier Centre for Arts and Creativity

-- Several small private museums that offer interesting exhibitions that throw light on life and intangible heritage in the recent past and present.
-Their enthusiasm is to be commended.

-- FUKLAR, a new NGO set up to promote research and education on Maltese cuisine, food production and consumption practices - Research activities such as the various Euromed Heritage projects that are currently running, for example The Mediterranean-Voices Project and the Delta Project.
+- The Superintendence of Cultural Heritage - Heritage Malta, particularly through its curatorial role of the Ethnographic Collection - The National Archives - The Cathedral Museum - The Manoel Theatre - St James Cavalier Centre for Arts and Creativity - Several small private museums that offer interesting exhibitions that throw light on life and intangible heritage in the recent past and present. - FUKLAR, an NGO set up to promote research and education on Maltese cuisine, food production and consumption practices. - Research activities such as the various projects under the Euromed Heritage programme.